Private Tours Entirely Designed Around You

 6. Do I need tickets for cherry blossom viewing in Osaka?

 Most locations are free.
 Nishinomaru Garden at Osaka Castle Park charges an entrance fee.
 The Japanese garden at Expo 70 Commemorative Park charges separately.
-Osaka Mint Bureau typically requires advance planning during its one week opening period.
+Osaka Mint Bureau requires advance reservations during its one week opening period in mid-April.
+Check the official Mint Bureau website for your specific year.

 7. What's the difference between Somei Yoshino and other cherry trees?